 Recap

 Now you know all the different ways you can prevent a slug from living in your sink, and most importantly, how to remove them.
-Fortunately, prevention and removal are incredibly easy, so you shouldn’t have to worry too much about the issue unless it becomes a recurring problem.

 If you liked this article, make sure you check out the rest of the website; otherwise, have a great day!